FSW-AppTeam/FSW-VINA/README.md

 The naming of the exported csv file is `YY-mm-dd time classId`.
 Results are exported hourly per classId when there are new submissions.

+There is also an option to run the csv export script simply from the url route.
+Open the link `{mydomain}/csv-export`.
+Don't forget to wait 1 hour after the survey submission.

 ###
 ### Data Privacy